samuelcyk/EASTrends/README.md

 As the data were shared by the various authors under a data sharing agreement, an anonymized dataset with the locations scrubbed is available here.
 The full dataset can be requested from the corresponding author who will direct the request to the corresponding contributors for approval.

 # Codes
-01_Country.R - Country data processing
+00_Environmental.R - Environmental data processing
-02_Env.R - Environmental data processing
+01_Models.R - Models and analyses
-03_Models.R - brms models and all data analyses 04_Figures.R - Figures creations and processing
+02_Figures.R - Figures for manuscript

 # Data
-01_Data.csv - Benthic cover dataset
+03_Data.csv - Censored dataset with Sites, Localities and Countries censored as data were provided under a data sharing agreement.

-02_Correlates.csv - Environmental and socio-economic correlates
+Please contact the author for requests for the dataset as he can redirect your requests to the right parties within the GCRMN East Asia.